-Section Number Summary Impact CBO Score(s) Certain in vitro diagnostic products COVID-19 testing-related services Vaccines and vaccine administration subject to the state's premium requirement lost access to Medicaid.
-PART 2 - AFFORDAB LE CARE ACT SEC.
-44201 Address ing Waste, Fraud, and Abuse in the ACA ex changes In total, the provisions in the ACA section, plus the failure to renew enhanced premium tax credits, will raise the number of uninsured by at least 6 million.
-CBO estimates the provisions in this section would generate \$105.1 billion in savings, over ten years.
-44201(a) - Changes to enrollment periods for enrolling in exchanges Sets annual enrollment period as Nov 1-Dec 15 nationally; prohibits special enrollment periods based on low income; for any other special enrollment period, requires verification of eligibility for 75% of users Younger and healthier people tend to enroll later, so this will negatively impact the risk pool; it adds difficulty for low-income consumers during the holiday period when incomes are most stretched; it causes additional confusion in a year that enhanced tax credits may end and navigator grants have been slashed Over 1 million people were helped by the low-income SEP It adds administrative costs to exchanges
+Section Number Summary Impact CBO Score(s) PART 2 - AFFORDA Pregnancy related services Inpatient hospital, nursing facility, ICF-MR facility services Emergency services Family planning services and supplies Hospice care Certain in vitro diagnostic products COVID-19 testing-related services Vaccines and vaccine administration SEC.
+44201 Addre ssing Waste, Fraud, and Abuse ir the ACA exchanges 44201(a) - Changes to enrollment periods for enrolling in exchanges Sets annual enrollment period as Nov 1-Dec 15 nationally; prohibits special enrollment periods based on low income; for any other special enrollment period, requires verification of eligibility for 75% of users Younger and healthier people tend to enroll later, so this will negatively impact the risk pool; it adds difficulty for low-income consumers during the holiday period when incomes are most stretched; it causes additional confusion in a year that enhanced tax credits may end and navigator grants have been slashed Over 1 million people were helped by According to updated CBO scores, if all of Section 44201 were implemented (along with this subsection), this would result in savings to the federal government of \$101 billion over ten years (2025-2034).

+the low-income SEP